 Q. The sport I am interested in playing isn't listed.
 Is it possible to start a new club?

-A. Requests for new club sport programs are judged on a variety of areas, including: the availability of facilities and required equipment, the availability of financial resources to adequately fund the proposed activity, interest level and whether we currently offer the sport as part of the intercollegiate and/or intramural programs.
+A. Requests for new club sport programs are judged on a variety of areas, including the following: alignment with the mission and goals of the Club Sports Program, adequate facility space and equipment to practice and compete, level of interest and leadership presence, and the availability of financial resources to adequately fund the proposed club.